Our Apprentices

 Isatu Hyde (2016)

-Isatu trained as a production potter with Andrew Crouch at The Marches Pottery in Ludlow, Shorpshire.
-In 2020, she set up her own workshop in rural Herefordshire, where she makes functional pots, unglazed cookware and individual pieces.
-Her instragram is isatuhyde
+Isatu trained as a production potter with Andrew Crouch at The Marches Pottery in Ludlow, Shropshire.
+In 2020, she set up her own workshop in rural Herefordshire, the Reading Room Pottery, where she makes functional pots, unglazed cookware and individual pieces.

 Tamsin Arrowsmith-Brown ~ Helen Beard (2015)